giosteh/UniversalTuringMachine/README.md

-# A UNIVERSAL TURING MACHINE
+# Universal Turing Machine in C
 this repository contains a project for a **universal turing machine** in *C language*.